 I'm lost as to how to implement the program (Treating hirsutism: case #2); what herbs to choose, how often to take the herbs, when to adjust the doses and change the herbs... etc.

 Hirsutism programs 1-3 are older programs.
-Follow the latest programs of: Menses and Proliferative.
-Reduce or remove use of sesame to focus on hip growth and lowering hirsutism.
+Follow the latest programs of: Menses, Proliferative and Luteal.
+Reduce use of sesame to focus on hip growth and lowering hirsutism.
 Bust size may fluctuate or slightly lower when reducing sesame seed.

 It's also helpful to look at the date of entries, as herb schedules get better as time goes on.